joswong13/spending_tracker/README.md

 - [x] removed unused classes/files
 - [ ] add version/version_two screenshots
 - [ ] add a way to click into each category

-## Note

-Future improvements to this app will NOT be merged to [version_one](https://github.com/joswong13/spending_tracker/tree/version/version_one) branch.